plutomi/plutomi/README.md

 #### MongoDB

 We are using Mongo on [Atlas](https://www.mongodb.com/atlas/database) due to DynamoDB no longer meeting our needs.
 We store everything in one collection ([yes, really](https://youtu.be/eEENrNKxCdw?t=960)).
 It works great.
 No ORM as they aren't really designed for the way we are using it and it was hard trying to shoehorn this pattern in.
+This may change in the future.

 ## Questions?